 Where I went to medical school, anatomy was our very first course.
 I found it incredibly overwhelming, and sometimes looking back I'm amazed I made it through!
 I think it was more the pace of the course rather than the material itself that made it so challenging.
+Other parts of medical school, even ones that involved a lot of memorization, didn't seem to bring on the same level of panic.
+A lot of doctors have written much more eloquently on how learning anatomy using cadavers is an enriching and defining experience of medical school.
+Instead, I want to focus in this post more on the nuts and bolts of getting through all the material and excelling in your course.

 Here are some things to think about when you start research in medical school: